stefan-ovezea/media-controller/thumbnail_converter/README.md

 This service acts as an MQTT middleware that:
 1. Subscribes to Home Assistant's original thumbnail topic
 2. Converts PNG to JPEG (better compression for photos)
-3. Resizes images to 64x64 pixels (configurable)
+3. Resizes images to 170x170 pixels (matches ESP32 screen height)
+4. Applies horizontal fade gradient effect (fade to black on left side)
-4. Publishes the optimized thumbnail to a new topic for the ESP32
+5. Publishes the optimized thumbnail to a new topic for the ESP32

 ## Features

 - **PNG to JPEG conversion** - Smaller file sizes with minimal quality loss
 - **Smart resizing** - Maintains aspect ratio using high-quality Lanczos3 filter
+- **Horizontal fade effect** - Gradient fade to black on left side for stylish display
 - **Automatic format detection** - Handles both PNG and JPEG inputs
 - **Low overhead** - Efficient Rust implementation
 - **Configurable** - Adjust size and quality via config file
+- **Docker ready** - Easy deployment with included Dockerfile and docker-compose

 ## Installation